Welcome to binNotes | redThread™

 Jeff Emery: Mentoring young people has always been intentional for me, in large part because I came to this brand [Santa Cruz Mountain Winery] as a nineteen year old in the late 1970’s.

 At the time, Ken did his own vine management, built a cement block storage house, and slept on a cot.
 The only other help he got was from a buddy named Bill Craig, also from Southern California.
 Then I came along as a third ‘part time’ position in 1979 [while a geology student at UC Santa Cruz.]

-I started [learning about wine] by going to all the Santa Cruz Mountain Vintner (now Santa Cruz Mountain Winemakers) Association.
+I started [learning about wine] by going to all the Santa Cruz Mountain Vintner (now Santa Cruz Mountain Winemakers) Association meetings.
 It was when they were talking about starting a Santa Cruz Mountains appellation.

 Two of the association members, David Bennion of Ridge [One of Ridge’s four owners at the time] and Ken Burnap [owner of Santa Cruz Mountain Winery] felt strongly that the Santa Cruz Mountains AVA [American Viticultural Area] needed to be based on unique, climactic geological issues, rather than broad, arbitrary boundaries.
-The appellation, approved in 1981, follows their recommendations in 1981.
+The appellation, approved in 1981, follows their recommendations.

 Fast forward to today, where I’ve gone from being the young guy in the 1970’s to ‘the elder statesman’ in 2017.

 So my mentoring comes from Ken’s approach with me to demystify wine.
 Ken was very generous with his cellar, and I feel it’s my karmic duty to pass this along – wine should be fun, part of the table – it is a food, and a social ingredient.